 Other popular trails include the Rich Mountain Loop Trail, Anthony Creek Trail, Crib Gap Trail, and Gregory Ridge.

 Don’t waste your precious time leaving the park to eat.
 The picnic area at Cades Cove is one of the best we’ve found.
-It’s a huge area with lots of tables and a lot of space between them.
-It’s a really clean area with great facilities.
+It’s a huge area with lots of tables and it’s really clean with great facilities.

 Best of all, it’s wonderfully shaded.
 If you’re lucky, grab a spot along one of the creeks that line the area.
 Few restaurants could offer a more beautiful setting.